Canon G12 vs M100

 It is notable that the G12 has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the G12 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
+Both the G12 and the M100 have been discontinued, but can regularly be found used on eBay.
+The G12 was replaced by the Canon G15, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon G12 better than the Canon M100 or vice versa?
 The listing below highlights the relative strengths of the two models.